zkutasi/homelab/automation/ansible/README.md

 All kinds of automations are written, common roles, playbooks, and everything required to set things up.

+The Ansible inventory is stored in a private git repository.

 ## Prerequisites

-A control host is required that has Ansible installed and can access to every other machine.
+- A control host is required that has Ansible installed and can access to every other machine.
+- An inventory set up (by hand, or stored in a private repository)

 ## Ansible inventory setup